I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 The Parador de Málaga Gibralfaro is unlike any other hotel on this list.
 It sits on the hill above the city, next to Gibralfaro Castle, with panoramic views that take in the whole of Málaga, the port, and the Mediterranean.

 The pool is saltwater and open year-round.
-It is not a flashy rooftop with DJs and bottle service.
-It is a quiet, historic parador where the view does the work.
+It's not a flashy rooftop with DJs and bottle service.
+It's a quiet, historic parador where the view does the work.

 Best for: Anyone who wants a pool with a genuinely panoramic view of the whole city, away from the noise below.